The Complete Guide to Buying Term Life Insurance: Key Insights and Expert Tips

 • Higher premiums due to permanent coverage and current age.

-• Limited conversion options with older policies or niche plans.
+• Limited conversion options with older policies.

-Term Life vs Whole Life Insurance
+Term vs Whole Life Insurance

 Whole life insurance is a permanent life insurance policy that offers lifetime protection, cash value accumulation, and dividends with some policies.
+Whole life insurance may be used for estate planning or to help supplement retirement income.

 Term vs Other Types of Life Insurance

 You may encounter other types of coverage and wonder how your life insurance policy compares to other options available.
+Should you choose group life insurance vs. individual life insurance?
+Is term life insurance better than whole life insurance?

 Group Life vs. Term